G. Holmes Braddock: Personal life and death

 Braddock married his first wife Ruth in 1946.
 She was the president of the local branch of the American Association of University Women in 1970, and would later become an author of local women's history.
 The couple had three children, and divorced in 1982.
 Ruth died in 2024.
-In 1986, Braddock married his second wife Virginia, and they had one child.
+In 1986, Braddock married his second wife Virginia.
+They had no children.
 Braddock was a member of the United Methodist Church in Kendall.

 Braddock died on July 24, 2025, one day after his 100th birthday.
 He was eulogized by MDCPS superintendent José Dotres and Dotres' predecessor Alberto M. Carvalho, with the latter stating that Braddock "shaped the futures of millions of students" and that he was "a champion for education [and] equity".